Anas-jaf/Anas-jaf/README.md

 <p>A passionate Web Developer </p>
 <h2> 👨 &nbsp;About Me </h2>

-- ♚ &nbsp; I love program on my free time and i would love to take it as every day work
+- ♚ &nbsp; I love to program on my free time and i would love to take it as every day work
-- ♚ &nbsp; I like playing chess on my free time
+- ♚ &nbsp; I also like playing chess on my free time

 - 👔 &nbsp; Looking for new opportunities